 When running a business, particularly a consumer-facing one, your company’s online reputation is everything.
 In today’s always-on, ever-connected world, this is more true than ever.
 The proliferation of online services reviewing everything from dog walkers to restaurants to hospitals has made it easier than ever for your customers to let the world know what they think of your medical practice.
 But what is reputation management for urgent care clinics and how can you make sure you’re doing everything you can to improve it?

-It sounds obvious, but a customer’s experience is the single biggest driver of your reputation, both online and off.
+It sounds obvious, but a customer’s experience is the single biggest driver of your urgent care center reputation, both online and off.
 Customers who have a fantastic experience are far more likely to share it with friends and family, and those who are deeply disappointed are even more likely to want to save their loved ones from an unfortunate fate.
 This is especially in true healthcare where the customer’s experience is highly personal.

 But how do you know what your customers are experiencing?

 Peter Drucker, the well-known author and business management luminary, is often quoted as saying, “What gets measured, gets improved.”
 In order to improve patient experience, it’s crucial to measure and analyze what’s working and what’s not.
 Regular customer surveys or interviews, on a daily basis if possible, can help you take the pulse of your patient experience.

 But that’s just the start.
 Systematic review of your survey results (and follow-up when necessary) is just as important ” whether its saving negative experiences via service recovery, or root-cause analysis of commonly occurring themes in survey responses.
 After all, what’s the use of measuring something if it doesn’t lead to action and improvement?